jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 ![](media/bf3e2d56bdfb0533eb854e662e6a301c.png)

 **Input table**.
 Specify the input table with Ensembl gene IDs.
 If your table has different IDs, you need to convert it first.
-Details on how to convert table identifiers are given in the *Section 11.3.3*.
 You can drag & drop the table from your project within the tree area.
 Alternatively, you may click on the pink field *select element* and a new window will be opened, where you can select the table.
 Here, the following table is taken as input.